14 Common SSRI Side Effects

 There may be several lifestyle changes you can make to manage feelings of anxiety.
 Regularly practicing mindfulness, meditation, and deep breathing can reduce these symptoms.
 You may also consider reducing alcohol and caffeine consumption, as both substances can increase anxiety levels.

-One of the more common SSRI side effects can be an increase in energy levels that may make it hard to sit still and relax.
-Without an outlet to expend this energy, an individual may feel restless while sitting for long periods, such as at work or school.
+One of the more common SSRI side effects can be an increase in energy levels that may make it hard to sit still and relax, leading to restlessness.
+Without an outlet to expend this energy, an individual may become restless while sitting for long periods, such as at work or school.
 They may also find themselves fidgeting more or frequently pacing when they are not engaged with the task at hand.

-Feelings of restlessness may be reduced by finding healthy outlets for your energy.
-Remaining engaged in active pursuits can help you utilize your excess energy in a constructive way.
-You might consider starting a new hobby or volunteering with a local organization.
+Finding healthy outlets for your energy may reduce restlessness, and remaining engaged in active pursuits may help you utilize your excess energy constructively.
+You might also consider starting a new hobby or volunteering with a local organization.

-Some people who take SSRIs find that they become more irritable than usual.
-Because SSRIs usually affect serotonin levels in the brain, an individual may become agitated easily, have little patience, or experience angry outbursts.
+Some people who take SSRIs find that they become more irritable and agitated than usual.
+Because SSRIs can affect serotonin levels in the brain, an individual may become agitated easily, have little patience, or experience angry outbursts.
 Anger management techniques, such as deep breathing and grounding exercises, as well as support groups, can be helpful.

 Some people who take SSRIs for an extended period can develop involuntary muscle movements.
 Tremors may show up in any part of the body, but they are most often experienced in the hands.
 Some people develop a tremor so severe that it can become difficult to write with a pen or type on a computer.

-When used for the treatment of depression in people with bipolar disorder or other personality disorders, SSRI side effects can cause or precipitate manic episodes.
+When used for the treatment of depression in people with bipolar disorder, SSRI medications can cause manic episodes.
 Manic episodes can be defined as periods in which an individual experiences an increase in energy, an elevated mood, and a decreased need for sleep.
-This can lead them to engage in risky behavior and experience potentially harmful physical symptoms.
+Manic episodes can lead them to engage in risky behavior and experience potentially harmful physical symptoms.
 Starting an SSRI medication during a depressive episode in an individual with bipolar disorder can also cause a mixed episode, which can be dangerous.
 Please contact your doctor immediately if you experience this side effect.

 Getty